 Making a mud kitchen

-Mud kitchens are available to buy ready-made.
+Mud kitchens are available to buy ready-made and fully assembled.
 But they are also pretty simple to build yourself.
 Obviously the key ingredient is mud and you’ll need somewhere to put it.
 Water is a must but it doesn’t have to be nearby.

-Adding different things like sticks, stones, pebbles, sand, and flowers will all enhance muddy play so and area with these things readily available is perfect.
+Adding different things like sticks, small stones, pebbles, sand, and flowers will all enhance muddy play so any area with these things readily available is perfect.

 When it comes to building your mud kitchen we recommend a quick look online to get some ideas.

 A work surface and a sink of some description are pretty essential in creating your outdoor kitchen.
-We like the removable bowls best as they are easy to clean when needed and handy for bringing in mud or water from other areas of the garden.
+We like the removable bowls best as they are easy to wash when needed and handy for bringing in mud or water from other areas of the garden.
 We’ve seen parents remove power cords and even add an old microwave to their mud kitchen set up.

 Which style of toy kitchen is best is completely up to you, you might decide you’d rather stick to an indoor kitchen or you might end up with both.